turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 In your notebook, journal about the following prompts:

 - What skill do you have that you are proud of?
-Perhaps a recipe you're good at, or a sick kick flip on a skateboard, or maybe you're very good at remembering people's names, or you plan an instrument.
+Perhaps a recipe you're good at, or a sick kick flip on a skateboard, or maybe you're very good at remembering people's names, or you play an instrument.
 - Do you remember what it was like when you first began learning the skill?
 - Although it may feel easy now, or like something you've always been good at, push yourself to describe the work you had to put in to achieve proficiency!
 </section>